nick8325/remarkable-fs/README.rst

 copy documents to and from the reMarkable, create folders, and move and delete folders and files.

-Currently, only PDF and EPUB files are supported.
-In particular, there is no support for handwritten notes yet!
+It supports PDF files, EPUB files, and handwritten notes, but does not yet support annotated PDFs (they are exported without annotations).

 *This software is in an early stage of development.
 I take no responsibility if it deletes your files or bricks your reMarkable!
 Do not use it if you are